Anita Brookner: Life and education

 Brookner (Bruckner) was born in Herne Hill, a suburb of London.
 She was the only child of Newson Bruckner, a Jewish immigrant from Piotrków Trybunalski in Poland, and Maude Schiska, a singer whose grandfather had emigrated from Warsaw, Poland, and founded a tobacco factory at which her husband worked after arriving in Britain aged 18.
 Her mother gave up her singing career when she married and, according to her daughter, was unhappy for the rest of her life.
 Maude changed the family's surname to Brookner because of anti-German sentiment in Britain following World War I. Anita Brookner had a lonely childhood, although her grandmother and uncle lived with the family, and her parents, secular Jews, opened their house to Jewish refugees fleeing the Germans during the 1930s and World War II.
-"I have said that I am one of the loneliest women in London" she said in her Paris Review interview in 1987.
+"I have said that I am one of the loneliest women in London", she said in her Paris Review interview in 1987.

 She was educated at the James Allen's Girls' School, a fee-paying school.
 In 1949 she received a BA in history from King's College London, and in 1953 a doctorate in art history from the Courtauld Institute of Art, University of London.
-Under the supervision of Anthony Blunt, then director of the Courtauld, what was originally a Masters thesis on the French genre painter Jean-Baptiste Greuze was upgraded to a doctorate.
+Under the supervision of Anthony Blunt, then director of the Courtauld, what was originally a master's thesis on the French genre painter Jean-Baptiste Greuze was upgraded to a doctorate.
 She received a French government scholarship in 1950 to the École du Louvre and spent most of the decade living in Paris.